 Avoid a PR Nightmare

 Review the public social media accounts of team members who are approved for posting.
 Is their Twitter account filled with volatile political posts?
 Do they use their LinkedIn page as a microphone to put down competitors?
-As part of the social media team, it’s your job to make sure your brand is represented in a professional manner that won’t end in a PR nightmare.
+As part of the social media team, it’s your job to make sure your brand is represented in a professional manner.
 Don’t hesitate to bring a controversial social media account to light; it might be difficult to speak up but it’s easier to deal with it before it becomes a reputation management issue.
 While it’s easy to assume that everyone agrees with a certain political ideology (yours), the Pew Research Center reports that party identification is near the 50/50 mark.

 The Intake Form

-What type of form does your social media team receive before starting your campaign?
-Compare your intake form to other service providers and make sure your team is getting all of the relevant information they need for success.
+What type of form does your social media manager receive before starting your campaign?
+Compare your intake form to other service providers and make sure your social media manager is getting all of the relevant information they need for success.

 Here are links to a few other agency Social Media Intake forms:

-If certain team members are nitpicking social media posts on a daily basis, have a tendency toward negative feedback, or seem frustrated over social media results, keep a close eye on results.
+If certain team members are nitpicking social media posts on a daily basis, have a tendency toward negative feedback, or seem frustrated over social media posts, keep a close eye on results.
 If critics are in management positions, giving them frequent reports that show increased website visits and brand mentions will help them come around.
-If they’re not at a management level and their frequent complaints are unfounded, ignore them.
-Responding to petty opinions will only invite more.

 Social media marketing is so much more than posting updates and images.
 It’s part strategy and part leadership; make sure your social media team is prepared to guide you toward social media success in the long run.
 While some brands are off chasing the next “viral strategy,” the majority of brands are finding success with steady, collaborative social media marketing.